Darkenend/programming_daw/README.md

 *"DAW Programming Repo of Álvaro "Darkenend" Real"*

 * There should be a lot of trash around, this is expected
+* I'm really fucking tired
-* I really hate my programming teacher
+* I need vacations